MarioLisbona/CA-T2A2-API-Webserver/README.md

 Before a single line of code has been written, developers will have to tackle the challenge of what technologies to use in their application.
 One of the major decisions that needs to be made before development starts on any application is what database technology to use.
 Data is the lifeblood of any application and the way that it will be stored, accessed and used by the application will dictate what technologies will be used.

-Databases fall into two broad categories, Relational Databases Management Systems (RDBMS) which store data in a tabular format and NoSQL which stores data in document format.
+Databases fall into two broad categories, Relational Databases Management Systems (RDBMS) which store data in a tabular format and NoSQL (not only SQL) which stores data in document format.

 Cost was a major factor when choosing a database technology for this forum API.
 PostgreSQL is an open-source cost effective solution that provides a great alternative compared to similar licenced RDBMS.
 PostgreSQL was also chosen because of its reliability, robustness and its ability to create and use complex queries.